Your clinical placements are opportunities to expand and consolidate your knowledge and skills in preparation for your

-- Your shoes should be clean, sturdy, non-slip with enclosed toes.
+- Your shoes must be clean, sturdy, non-slip sole and have enclosed toes.

 - Pay attention to personal grooming as these are potential health and safety risks:

 - Tie back long hair securely.

-- Ensure your nails should be clean, natural and trimmed short.
+- Ensure your nails are clean, natural and trimmed short.
 Artificial nails or nail polish are generally not acceptable as they are a risk spread of microorganisms and infectious agents.
-Long nails are also a skin tear risk for elderly patients with fragile skin.
+Long nails are also a skin tear risk for patients with fragile skin.

-- Ensure you are compliant with host health service’s policy before deciding to wear facial or body piercings.
+- Ensure you are compliant with relevant organisational policy about facial or body piercings.

 - Be mindful of patient privacy and confidentiality.

 - Review the Nursing and Midwifery Board’s ‘Social media: How to meet your obligations under the National Law’ guidance and ANMF’s ‘Use of social media and online networking’ guidelines before your placement.
 It doesn’t matter if your privacy settings are set high, your posts may be forwarded, potentially leaving you responsible for damage caused by such content.